Sanshain/tcp-bundler/README.md

 tcpb 'localhost' 9098 -tsc -minify
 ```

-## Using
+## Using by API:

-For using this package you need to connect to host and port specified as params into `startListen()` function.
-For example:

 ```js
 tcpbundler.startListen('localhost', 9098, {});
 ```

+# Examples

-And example on python for sending filename:
+For using this package you need to connect to host and port specified as params into `startListen()` function.
+For example on python for sending filename:

 ```python
 import socket